 Everyday choices we make can improve the air we share.
 Here are some ideas to get started.

 Reduce, reuse, recycle - your waste by purchasing items in less packaging.
 Remove yourself from junk mail lists and take reuseable bags with you when shopping; Reuse plastic bags and containers.
 Donate items you no longer use to local charities; Recycle magazines, newspapers, batteries, glass, cans, paper and plastic.
-For information on recycling options in Spokane County, click here.
+For more information, visit Spokane County Regional Solid Waste System.

 Waste resource tool - Not sure what to do with a waste product or something you no longer use.
 Check out the new Spokane Waste Directory.

 Recreational fires - Wood burning fire pits, fire bowls, chimneas, and the like have grown in popularity.
 It's important to note before you purchase one of these devices that there are requirements.